MuhammadAhmed-38/university-chatbot/README.md

-# UEL-Agentic-AI-for-Admission
+# 🚀 Unified UEL AI Agent
-An intelligent Streamlit-based AI assistant built for the University of East London to support admission-related queries using LLM (Ollama:latest) / NLP / ML models like GBT and RF, and agentic AI.
+This project is an AI-powered conversational agent designed to assist prospective students with university admission queries at the University of East London (UEL).
+Developed as part of an MSc Artificial Intelligence dissertation project, the system leverages natural language processing (NLP) and agentic AI principles to simulate human-like conversations and provide reliable, real-time answers to frequently asked questions.